AndrzejRomaniuk/CV/README.md

 **Postdoctoral Researcher**, [University of Edinburgh](https://www.ed.ac.uk/history-classics-archaeology), UK <br>
 *Starting September 2022*<br>
 Related to IASH HCA fellowship, awarded June 2022.
+Project proposal revolves around the usage of geometric-morphometric analytical methods on archaeological material, and the comparison of the results with modern samples.
 Currently preparing for the position. <br><br>

 **Qualified Exhibition Supervisor**, [Museum of Warsaw](https://muzeumwarszawy.pl/en/), UK <br>
 *May 2022 - July 2022*<br>